contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.3.1 Seek Out Those in Need

 The bishop has a sacred responsibility to seek out and care for those in need (see [Doctrine and Covenants 84:112]).
-Others who have an important role in helping the bishop with this responsibility include:
+Others who have an important role in this responsibility include:

 * Ministering brothers and sisters.
 * Relief Society and elders quorum presidencies.